harcokuppens/easyfindandfilter/README.md

         Using the option '-r' below we revert the sort order.

-          - timed     [-r]   : sort on datetime and add datetime prefix.
-          - sized     [-r]   : sort on size and add size prefix (1K = 1024, 1M = 1048576, ...)
-          - bytesized [-r]   : sort on size and add size prefix in bytes
-          - timesort  [-r]   : only sort on datetime
-          - sizesort  [-r]   : only sort on size
           - show [-i] [-c N] WORD :
                               Matching word in file's contents and show N lines of context of match.
                               Using the option '-i' below we can match show WORD case insensitive.

           - rw [-y] MATCH REPLACEMENT :
                               Replace each MATCH with REPLACEMENT in file's contents.
                               Per file asks user confirmation unless -y option is supplied.

+          - timed     [-r]   : sort on datetime and add datetime prefix.
+          - sized     [-r]   : sort on size and add size prefix (1k = 1024, 1m = 1048576, 1g =1073741824)
+          - bytesized [-r]   : sort on size and add size prefix in bytes

+          - timesort  [-r]   : only sort on datetime
+          - sizesort  [-r]   : only sort on size

+          - prepend_datetime : only add datetime prefix
+          - prepend_size     : only add size prefix
+          - prepend_bytesize : only add bytesize prefix

+    SPECIAL CONVENIENT COMMANDS

+        - for searching in folder set by EASYFINDDIR environment variable, which by default is set to your documents folder, we have convenient commands with d appended:

+              ffd,fftd,fdd,fwd,fwd,fwtd

+        - finding text files changed in last 100 days:

+              fl (current dir), fld (in EASYFINDDIR)

     EXAMPLES

         find text files matching 'help' in dayrange 3-10 old fft --min 3 --max 10 help | timed